Wind energy

 Wind turbines used for large-scale wind farms come in various sizes, but are usually approximately 13 feet wide at the base, and between 230 and 265 feet tall at the hub.
 With one of the blades in the upright position, the total height is approximately 406 feet.

-How many wind turbines do you need to have a wind farm?
+How many wind turbines make a wind farm?

 Wind farms can have as few as five wind turbines or as many as 150.
 One of the largest wind farms in the U.S. is in Altamont Pass, California.
 It has more than 4,800 wind turbines.

-Alliant Energy owns and operates three a number of wind farms in Iowa, Minnesota and Wisconsin.
-In addition to the wind farms owned by Alliant Energy, we also purchase more than 600 megawatts of energy from other wind farms throughout our service area.
+Alliant Energy owns and operates a number of wind farms in Iowa, Minnesota and Wisconsin.
+In addition to the wind farms owned by Alliant Energy, we also purchase energy from other wind farms throughout our service area.

 How a wind turbine works